A Multimodal Data Fusion Attention-Empowered Generative Adversarial Network for Real Time 3D Underwater Sound Speed Field Construction: Sound Speed Estimation by MDF-RAGAN

-This enables adaptive weighting across labels from different modalities.
-The proposed mechanism dynamically adjusts the relative importance of coordinates and temperature in SSP predictions according to the geographic and thermal conditions of various ocean regions.

-\paragraph{Feature Mapping Block} Considering that the detailed variations of SSP along the depth dimension are closely associated with the locations of scattering layers and thermoclines, the Feature Mapping Block (FMB) further enhances these physical characteristics through local context modeling.
+This enables adaptive weighting across multi-modal labels by dynamically adjusting the relative importance of coordinates and temperature in SSP predictions based on the geographic and thermal conditions of different ocean regions. \paragraph{Feature Mapping Block} Since detailed SSPs vary with depth due to scattering layers and thermoclines, the feature mapping block (FMB) employs local context modeling to amplify these critical physical features.
 Given the SSP features at the reference points $ \mathbf{Z}_{ssp}^{r}\in \mathbb{R}^{1\times N\times d_r} $, the FMB initially extracts fine-grained, depth-wise features through depthwise separable convolutions: